-Existing Conditions Full Results from Public Input Legal Notices, Resolutions This page has been left blank intentionally.
+Existing Conditions Full Results from Public Input Economic Development Programs Legal Notices

 01 INTRODUCTION

 WHY WE PLAN

 The City of Farmington Hills celebrated its 50th anniversary in 2023, providing an opportunity to reflect back on its first half-century as a city and imagine what the next half-century might look like.
 This Master Plan sets forth a vision to guide change over those next 50 years.